valery-judah/leetcode-python/README.md

 > This repository is a work in progress.
 I have only a few LeetCode tasks solved so far, and I hope to add more in the future.

 This repository contains solutions to LeetCode tasks and materials I find interesting.
+All leetcode tasks are in the [tasks](/tasks/) directory.

-The current format uses a separate directory for each task that includes the task description, solutions, reasoning, and sometimes the solution flow.
+Each task has separate directory which includes task description, solutions, reasoning, and sometimes the solution flow.
 For example, see the [Majority Element task](/tasks/0169-majority-element/readme.md).

 This section will include NeetCode category-based task set descriptions and navigation.
 (TODO: paste from Obsidian notes)

 ## Quick start

+What do you want?

+- Read information about tasks:
+- Run tests and get additional info (?)
+- Create new task

 ```bash
 # 1) Create a new problem skeleton